a2roger/backup/w3_computervision/README.md

 let pts = predictions[0].annotations['leftCheek'][0]
 ```

-The x and y coordinates are first and second element in the `pts` array:
+The x and y coordinates are the first and second element in the `pts` array:

 ```js
 let x = pts[0]
 let y = pts[1]
 ```

-There's a coding convention in JavaScript to assign array element values to multiple variables like this:
+There's a coding convention in JavaScript called "destructuring" to assign array element values to multiple variables like this:

 ```js
 let [x, y] = pts